PrincetonUniversity/HPC_R_Workshop/README.md

 ### Authorship

-Ths guide was created by Ben Hicks and Bill Guthe with contributions by Jonathan Halverson.
+Ths guide was created by Ben Hicks and Bill Guthe with contributions by Jonathan Halverson and Galen Collier.